fweamy/pomotivity-app/README.md

 After you inputted a valid command, the main menu will boot up:
 ```
-🌱 WELCOME TO BUDDY! 🌱
+🌱 WELCOME TO POMOTIVITY APP! 🌱
 ============================
 Choose an option.
 Enter b to exit.
 1. To-do List